ParanoidUser/yolo/CHANGEME.md

 45 bottles of rum on the wall, 45 bottles of rum!
 You take one down, you pass it around, 44 bottles of rum on the wall.

+44 bottles of rum on the wall, 44 bottles of rum!
+You take one down, you pass it around, 43 bottles of rum on the wall.

 to be continued...